 - Requiring staff involved in procurement activity are aware of and follow modern slavery procurement guidance on GOV.UK;

-- Ensuring that consideration of the modern slavery risks and prevention are added to Wildstone’s policy review process as an employer and procurer of goods and services;
+- Ensuring that consideration of modern slavery risks and prevention are added to Wildstone’s policy review process as an employer and procurer of goods and services;

-- Continuing to take action to embed a zero tolerance policy towards modern slavery; and
+- Continuing to take action to embed a zero-tolerance policy towards modern slavery; and

-- Requiring staff involved in buying or procurement and the recruitment and deployment of workers receive training on modern slavery and ethical employment practices
+- Requiring staff involved in buying or procurement and the recruitment and deployment of workers receive training on modern slavery and ethical employment practices.